sanskrit/learnsanskrit.org/content/guide/core/compound-vowels.md

 {title Compound vowels}

 In the previous lesson, we learned how vowels combine if the first vowel is not {s a} or {s A}.
-In those cases, the first vowel becomes a semivowel:
+In those situations, the first vowel becomes a semivowel:

 {ex